Combat Zone Wrestling: Maven Bentley Association

-The Maven Bentley Association (MBA) is the sister promotion to CZW ran by Maven Bentley.
+The Maven Bentley Association (MBA) is the sister promotion to CZW operated by Maven Bentley.

 In 2007, CZW had a short lived interpromotional feud with the MBA.
 In storyline, MBA's founder Maven Bentley was portrayed as a power-mad middle manager who ran amok in CZW and abused his authority.
 Bentley hired a few of CZW's own wrestlers to help him take over the promotion.
 Those wrestlers included Diehard Dustin Lee, Scotty Vortekz, Brain Damage, and D. J. Hyde.
 Bentley himself got involved physically in the feud as he was scheduled to face Lobo in a lumberjack strap match at Cage of Death 9.
 Bentley would lose the match, ending the feud.

 The MBA returned to The Arena for its Economic Crisis event on January 31, 2009.